 Milford House was the one of its age.
 The most technologically advanced house in 19th century Ireland - the first in Ireland to be lit with hydro electricity.
-The Palace of a modern magician- the creation of Robert Garmany Mc Crum, self made industrialist, benefactor and inventor who revolutionized the linen industry.
-His son William invented the penalty kick rule in football and his daughter Harriette was a founding member of the women’s suffragette movement in Ireland.
+The creation of Robert Garmany McCrum, self made industrialist, benefactor and inventor who revolutionized the linen industry.
+His son William invented the penalty kick rule in football (which makes Milford world famous!) and his daughter Harriette was a founding member of the women’s suffragette movement in Ireland.
 By 1880 Milford House had six bathrooms each with a Jacuzzi and Turkish bath and a waterfall in the dining room.
-From 1936 to 1965 it was home to the Manor House School- if you think this girls boarding school was boring think again!
-Visit the museum at no 57 and guided tours will reveal the fascinating world the extraordinary Mc Crum family, the spectacular house they built and life at the Manor House School.
-You won’t be disappointed!!
+From 1936 to 1965 it was home to the Manor House School, if you think this girls boarding school was boring think again!
+Today Milford House is one of the top ten listed buildings at most serious risk in Northern Ireland which is why the collections are displayed at 57 William Street Milford.

-Facilities: guided tours, toilets, shop, café area providing afternoon tea and refreshments, education programme, research facilities and archives.
-Parking available at the William Mc Crum park which is on opposite side of William Street.
+Facilities: guided housetours, toilet, shop, education programme, research facilities and archives.
+Parking available at the William McCrum park which is on opposite side of William Street.
 Disabled access on ground floor only.

-Prices:Entry costs: Adults £2.50 Concessions £2.50 Family ticket £8.00
+Prices:Entry costs: Adults £3.50 Concessions £2.50 Family ticket £8.00

 Are you the Product owner?